slry/cas-setup/README.md

 ## Installation

 ### Prerequisites
-- A Debian server with SSH and root access
+- A Debian or Ubuntu server with SSH and root access
 - A machine with Ansible (may also be the server itself)
   ```
   # To install Ansible